EU Digital Services Act (DSA)

 Overview

 The EU Digital Services Act (DSA) is a regulatory framework that establishes comprehensive rules for online platforms, intermediaries, and digital services to enhance accountability, transparency, and the protection of user rights across the European Union.
+Its primary goal is to improve the safety of digital environments, strengthen user protections against illegal content, and promote responsible platform governance.

 Why it Matters